RegExpTemplate/regexp-template-core/README.md

 ### Hello world example
 Lets start with a simple example: concatenation of two regular expressions, `/hello/` and `/world/`.

-We first create a RegExpTemplate instance with our regular expressions as arguments
+We first create a RegExpTemplate instance with our regular expressions as arguments:
 ```JS
 var hwTemplate = new RegExpTemplate(/hello/, /world/);
 ```

-then we can compile our template to an regexp
+then we can compile our template to a RegExp:
 ```JS
 var re = hwTemplate.compile();
 // outputs /helloworld/